complycube/complycube-ios-sdk/README.md

 ### User Consent Stage

-You can include this screen to collect the users consent for the verificaiton process, with links to ComplyCube's privacy policy and terms of services.
+You can optionally include the consent stage to enforce explicit consent collection and present links to ComplyCube's privacy policy and terms of services.
+The client must accept before they can progress in the flow.
+The consent screen allows you to set a custom title as follows.

 ``` swift
     let consentStage = UserConsentStageBuilder()